Jaded-Encoding-Thaumaturgy/JET-guide/docs/misc/remux/dvd-remux.md

         or by using the _Navigate > Chapters_ menu.

-        If you want to preserve the original video as closely as possible, you'll also want to take note of the angles.
+        If you want to preserve the original video as closely as possible, you'll also want to preserve the angles.
         If there are multiple angles,
         they can be found in _Navigate > Angles_.